Hopp til hovedinnhold

 Unaccompanied minor asylum seekers who are granted permanent residency will have a guardian appointed in place of a representative.

-About guardianship authorities
+About guardianship authorities / Contact us

 The “statsforvalter” is the local guardianship authority, and the Norwegian Civil Rights Authority (Sivilrettsforvaltningen) is the central guardianship authority and appeals body.